How to Get Rich With Dividends

 In Get Rich with Dividends, Marc explains why – and shows you exactly how to identify the most promising income stocks.
 He also demonstrates that even during market declines, dividend-paying stocks hold up better than non-dividend-paying stocks, often fighting the broad trend and rising in value.
 The reason is obvious.
 These tend to be mature, profitable companies with stable outlooks, plenty of cash and long-term staying power.*

 The current outlook is especially promising.
-Over the last 50 years, for instance, the highest 20% yielding stocks in the S&P 500 returned 14.2% annually.
+According to Bloomberg LP, over the last 50 years, for instance, the highest 20% yielding stocks in the S&P 500 returned 14.2% annually.
 That’s good enough to double your money every five years – or quadruple it in 10.
 And if you were even more selective, say investing only in the 10 highest-yielding stocks of the 100 largest companies in the S&P 500, your annual return would have been even better, 15.7%.

 Marc makes a strong case that dividend stocks today represent an historic opportunity.
 Not only are U.S. companies flush with cash, but payouts are less than one third of profits, a historic low.